Exact travelling solution for a reaction-diffusion system with a piecewise constant production supported by a codimension-1 subspace: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In addition, solution (\ref{v-units}--\ref{sol-units}) has a property specific to this particular problem.
-The expression for the travelling speed (\ref{v-units}) has a well defined limit at $k \to 0$: $\varv_0 = a/(\pi u_c)$.
-The corresponding limit of (\ref{sol-units}) diverges at any $y$ in the limit $x \to -\infty$ and thus connects the trivial state with the infinity.
+In addition to the properties from Theorem~\ref{theorem3}, which parallel the ones of the classical bistable reaction-diffusion equation, solution (\ref{v-units})--(\ref{sol-units}) has a property specific to this particular problem.
+Expression (\ref{v-units}) for the propagation speed has a well defined limit at $k \to 0$: $\varv_0 = a/(\pi u_c)$.
+The corresponding limit of (\ref{sol-units}) diverges at any $y$ in the limit $x \to -\infty$ and thus connects the trivial state with infinity.
 This limit profile is in fact a travelling solution of (\ref{main-equation}) with no degradation.
 Indeed, with $k = 0$ and with a reparametrisation different from (\ref{rescaling}), \emph{viz.} $u \mapsto au/D$ and $t \mapsto t/D$, the equation becomes $\D_t u = \Delta u + \theta(u - \alpha)\delta(y)$, where now $\alpha = D u_c/a$.
 Following the same route, it is possible to show that all the subsequent arguments are valid with the replacement of the expression $1 + \varv^2/4$ by $\varv^2/4$.
-If $\varv \leqslant 0$, the integral in the condition (\ref{v-implicit}), that now reads as $2\pi\alpha = \intl{0}{\infty}e^{-\varv\xi/2}K_0(|\varv|\xi/2)\,d\xi$, diverges.
+If $\varv \leqslant 0$, the integral in condition (\ref{v-implicit}), that now reads as $2\pi\alpha = \intl{0}{\infty}e^{-\varv\xi/2}K_0(|\varv|\xi/2)\,d\xi$, diverges.
 However, under assumption $\varv > 0$, this condition gives the value $\varv = (\pi\alpha)^{-1}$, which becomes $\varv_0$ in the original units, as expected.
 Furthermore, the corresponding solution $u$ in the original units exactly equals to the limit of (\ref{sol-units}) at $k \to 0$.
+Note however that the premise of Lemma~\ref{Polynomial} fails in this case and the uniqueness of a monotone travelling solution cannot be guaranteed.

 The existence of a travelling solution with $k = 0$ is not the unique property of the codimension-1 supported reaction-diffusion system.
 The specific property is that the travelling velocity $\varv_0$ does not depend on the intensity of diffusion ($D$), unlike the corresponding velocity for the classical case.
 The classical case is described by the equation $\D_t u = D\D_x^2 u + a\theta(u - u_c)$ and results in a similar travelling solution (see Figure~\ref{fig-sketches}B), which connects the trivial homogeneous solution with infinity and which is characterized by the velocity $\sqrt{aD/u_c}$ (this can be seen as the limit of the unique travelling solution for $k \to 0$ from \cite{Petrovskii2005}).